-Effects of Speaker Verbal affection and Nonverbal affection for Avoidantly Attached Listeners' Behavioral and Emotional Reactions: Between-Person Analyses receptiveness, across the entire conversation.
+Effects of Speaker Verbal Affection and Nonverbal Affection for Avoidantly Attached Listeners' Behavioral and Emotional Reactions: Between-Person Analyses

+Next, we tested our buffering predictions at the between-person level by aggregating speaker verbal affection and nonverbal affection, as well as listener receptiveness, across the entire conversation.
 Thus, the benchmark for testing the effectiveness of the speakers' high levels of verbal affection and nonverbal affection is the amount of receptiveness exhibited by listeners high relative to low in attachment avoidance.
 We also used the speakers' aggregate verbal affection and nonverbal affection to predict (avoidant) listeners' positive and negative emotions at the end of the conversation, which was assessed at a single timepoint post-discussion and could be analyzed only at the between-person level.